RubenKorse/RubenKorse/README.md

-## Let's Connect and Learn Tog
+## You can contact me here,

-I'm always open to conversations, collaboration, and knowledge-sharing.
-Whether you want to discuss web development trends, business strategies, or simply connect, please don't hesitate to reach out:
+I'm always open to collaboration and sharing of each other's knowledge.
+I have some contact links below:

 - [GitHub](https://github.com/RubenKorse)
 - [Email](mailto:RubenKorse@gmail.com)